-Sonardyne Group Limited (the “Company”), formed in April 2020 and its wholly owned group companies, including Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited, and subsidiaries, Wavefront Systems Limited and 2G Robotics Inc. (together the “Sonardyne Group” or “Group”) have a zero-tolerance approach to any form of modern slavery and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.
+Sonardyne Group Limited (the “Company”), was formed in April 2020 and its wholly owned group companies include Chelsea Technologies Limited, EIVA a/s, Sonardyne International Limited, and subsidiaries, Wavefront Systems Limited and Voyis Imaging Inc. (together the “Sonardyne Group” or “Group”).
+We have a zero-tolerance approach to any form of modern slavery, and we are committed to acting in an ethical manner and with integrity and transparency in our business dealings.

 The Company supports the provisions set out in the Modern Slavery Act 2015 (Act).
 This statement is made pursuant to section 54(1) of the Act and constitutes the Group’s slavery and human trafficking statement.